Requirement review

 Material, print, lamination, foil, embossing, gluing, insert fit and surface defects are checked against the sample reference.

-Master carton, inner packing, weight, labeling and shipping risk are reviewed for overseas delivery.
+Master carton, inner packing, weight, labeling and shipping risk are reviewed for cross-border delivery.

 These checks support beauty, fragrance, food, e-commerce, gift and retail packaging projects.